raj-1411/Deep-Convolutional-Neural-Networks-improvisation-with-applied-Genetic-Algorithm/README.md

 - To be added

 ## Accuracy Plots Over Generations
-Different extractors paired with MLP classifer for GA gives three plots of accuracy vs generations:
+Different extractors paired with MLP classifer for GA classification gives three plots of accuracy vs generations:
 Epoch-`10`
 Generations-`10`
 -     GoogLeNet with MLP